COMAL: A Convergent Meta-Algorithm for Aligning LLMs with General Preferences: LLM-Based Experiments

+\compactparagraph{Hyper-Parameters.} We conduct a grid search for the KL regularization strength, $\eta^{-1}$, for DPO, IPO and INPO, within the range of 0.001 - 0.1.
+The value of $\tau$ in INPO (\Cref{eq:INPO}) is determined by following \citet{zhang2024iterative}, where $\eta\tau$ is set to a fixed ratio, $1/3$.
+We found \textbf{Iter-IPO} and \textbf{INPO} achieve the best performance when $\eta^{-1}$ is 0.002.
+However, in Llama-3 training, we observe rapid performance degradation of both algorithms after 6 training iterations.
+Therefore, to study the algorithms' behavior in more training iterations, we perform additional experiments with $\eta^{-1}$ set to 0.1 (\textbf{Iter-IPO-L} and \textbf{INPO-L}), which leads to stabler training.
+For \textbf{\LPO}, since it involves multi-round INPO training with adjustable KL regularization strengths (Algorithm~\ref{alg:LPO-practical}), we set $\eta^{-1}$ to 0.002 for the first INPO training round (i.e., 6 iterations) and adjust it to 0.1 for the subsequent two rounds, balancing training stability with efficiency.
+In Qwen2.5 training, $\eta^{-1}$ is fixed to 0.002 for all algorithms since the training process remains stable.
+More details are in \Cref{app:hyper}.

-\compactparagraph{Evaluations} We use the instructions in a widely used benchmark, AlpacaEval~\citep{alpaca_eval}, to construct the test set, since these instructions are diverse and cover various task scenarios.
-However, instead of using GPT-4, the default evaluator for the AlpacaEval benchmark, we chose to use the same preference oracle used during data generation, Llama-3-OffsetBias-8B, as the evaluator.
-This decision was made to maintain a controlled experimental setting, ensuring that the preference oracle the model learns to fit is also the one used to evaluate its performance.
+\compactparagraph{Evaluations.} We use the instructions in a widely used benchmark, AlpacaEval~\citep{alpaca_eval}, to construct the test set, since these instructions cover various task scenarios.
+However, instead of using GPT-4, the default evaluator for the AlpacaEval benchmark, \textbf{we chose to use the same preference oracle used during training as the evaluator}.
+This follows the setting of previous work~\citep{munos2024nash}, which provides a controlled experimental setting, ensuring that the preference oracle the model learns to fit is also the one used to evaluate its performance.